This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{\nabla\cdot\left(\rho\kappa\nabla T\right)}{T} = \nabla\cdot\frac{\rho c_d^{(v)}\kappa\nabla T}{T} + \frac{\rho c_d^{(v)}\kappa}{T^2}\left(\nabla T\right)^2 = -\nabla\cdot\frac{\mathbf{j}_q}{T} + \frac{\rho c_d^{(v)}\kappa}{T^2}\left(\nabla T\right)^2. \end{align} \]

-Putting this into Eq.
-(9.93) and integrate globally, you get
+Substituting this into Eq.
+(9.93) and integrating globally, one obtains

 \[ \begin{align} \int_A\frac{\partial\newtilde{s}}{\partial t}d^3r &= \frac{d}{dt}\int_A\newtilde{s}d^3r = \int_A-\nabla\cdot\frac{\mathbf{j}_q}{T} + \frac{\rho c_d^{(v)}\kappa}{T^2}\left(\nabla T\right)^2d^3r = -\int_{\partial A}\frac{\mathbf{j}_q}{T}\cdot d\mathbf{n} + \int_A\frac{\rho c_d^{(v)}\kappa}{T^2}\left(\nabla T\right)^2d^3r. \end{align} \]